riceissa/breathing/index.md

 Given how expensive capnometers are (and potentially difficult to access as well, if you don't happen to have anyone near you who can rent them out), you might think they are not worth it.
 I think it's fine to be skeptical of them.
 I personally made _some_ substantial progress without a capnometer, but then 1--2 months after switching to nasal breathing I hit a plateau where I was still having significant shortness of breath while talking (and okay levels of shortness of breath while just sitting quietly).
 It was only after getting access to a capnometer that I had a second big shift in my breathing.
 See the section [The unreasonable effectiveness of capnometers] for more about why I think they are useful.
 But also, definitely try fixing your breathing without a capnometer first, and just see how far you can get! (reminder that i don't sell or rent out capnometers, so i don't benefit either way from your decision.)

+the other important thing about capnometers: taking Control Pauses is frankly scary to me, and _some_ people also seem to get unpleasant side effects when they do it (even when they're doing it correctly). so a capnometer is a way to measure progress in a completely safe way.

 ## The unreasonable effectiveness of capnometers

 One might naively expect that capnometers would be useless, since they don't actually _do_ anything to your breathing.
 All of the breathing changes you make are ones you make yourself, and the capnometer just tells you what your CO~2~ levels are without affecting them.
 One might thus conclude that capnometers are useless.
 I don't have a great reply to this -- in fact, some people seem to get better just by doing Buteyko breathing "blind" (i.e., without seeing their breathing curve using a capnometer).
 So clearly it _is_ possible to do the same things without a capnometer.
 (Even Peter Litchfield admits this to some extent.[^capnocourse]) But in my case, it was only after I got a capnometer that I saw rapid progress.
 Here I will try to build a model of _why_ having a capnometer is so useful.